The Ultimate Guide to Planning an Outdoor Wedding

 But, if you can’t stop thinking about heavenly wedding photos capturing romantic natural light or saying “I do” by the sea, in a garden or in a forest glade, then don’t let the unpredictable weather or the thought or having to do more than the average amount of setting up put you off.
 Here’s our ultimate guide for how to organise the al fresco wedding of your dreams.

-The Rules About Outdoor Weddings In The UK
+What are The Rules About Outdoor Weddings In The UK?

 Before you set one sparkly-toed foot down your outside aisle, it’s important to know where you stand legally with an outdoor wedding.
 In the UK (apart from Scotland and Northern Ireland) in order for a wedding to be deemed legal, it must take place in a permanent, immovable structure, with a fixed roof and solid floor.